-While it may seem radical and revolutionary, it's really more of a profound evolutionary step in the long historic progression of democratic governance.
-It's been described as putting regular citizens in the middle of government where they can have optimum oversight and hold public officials accountable, yet elected representatives will continue to make the final decisions.
-It would create a dynamic new infrastructure for municipal democracy, adding a new means and structure for meaningful proactive public participation that can generate real, effective, bottom-up governance.
+While to some people it may seem radical and revolutionary, it's really more of a profound evolutionary step in the long historic progression of democratic governance.
+It's been described as putting regular citizens in the middle of government where they can have optimum oversight and hold public officials accountable, yet, even so, elected representatives will continue to make the final decisions.
+It would, however, create a dynamic new infrastructure for municipal democracy, adding a new means and structure for meaningful proactive public participation that can generate real, effective, bottom-up governance.

-It may not be as sexy as charismatic candidates who make ridiculous promises that are impossible to keep.
-It will mean a lot more work for average citizens.
+Bottom-up governance may not be as sexy as charismatic candidates who make ridiculous promises that are impossible to keep.
+Working to institute incremental changes over time will mean a lot more work for average citizens.
 Yet, like the tortoise and the hare, the bottom-up involvement of average individuals can in the end win the race, implementing equitable policies and solutions to the problems facing our society.

 “Put not thy faith in princes,” is an age old admonition which is equally appropriate today.
 In contrast, regular citizens working together can and do deserve our confidence when they are provided with a process that:

 - establishes an effective two-way conduit for communication between those governing and those governed;